asifrahaman13/cv-recommendations/README.md

 <br/>
 <br/>

 ⚠️**Note:**: The code is written utilizing tensors.
 If your system has GPU Support (at least 4 GB of GPU Memory) then you will get good acceraleration in your computations.
 However if your device do not have GPU access the program will still run but at much slower rate.
-This is due to the fact that there is a lot of data and Python will reqauire some time for computations. 🐍 However still it may run out of the GPU memory.
+This is due to the fact that there is a lot of data and Python will reqauire some time for computations.
+If you find any error related to GUP out of memory please close your vs code and then re run the codes. 🐍 However still it may run out of the GPU memory.
 In that case please run the code in google colab or comment out the following line:

 ```
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")